Brown-Atchison Electric Co-operative Association, Inc., is a member-owned rural electric

 In December of 1936 a representative from the REA in Washington, D.C., held a meeting

 in Horton to explain the benefits of forming an electric cooperative.
-The residents
+The rural residents

 On April 1, 1938, Kansas Governor Huxman attended ceremonies in Horton, where the

 REA Administrator John Carmody addressed the crowd via telephone and then closed